GideonBear/falconf/README.md

    reliable, but also easier to use.
 2. In Ansible, tasks are managed in a file that you need to edit.
 In Falconf, pieces are managed (added, removed) on the command line, and only stored in a file internally.
+   You can still edit this file if you want to, but do this at your own risk.

 - ✅: Yes
 - ❌: No